wuyuchang/chang.github.io/source/_posts/Principle-of-Promise-Deferred.md

   }
 }
 ```
-Here you can see we defined three events after you pass these callback function into it through call 'then' function.
+Here you can see we defined three events after you pass these callback function into it through 'then' function.
-So we defined the events, and we have to emit it, so that we can execute these callbacks with the result.
+So we defined the events, and we have to trigger it, so that we can execute these callbacks with the result.

 Below, we defined the Deferred object.
 ## Deferred Object